 are some popular legume plants.

 - Tubers -- Potato vines, the air potato (or cinnamon vine) and sweet potato vines are all plants which have edible tubers

 - Foliage -- Grapevines and sweet potato vines are often grown for their attractive edible foliage.
 The kudzu vine also has quite attractive edible foliage (and edible flowers), but are extremely invasive plants in hot, humid climates, so avoid planting kudzu in those conditions.

-- Seasoning -- Vine plants used mainly for seasoning are the vanilla vine and the pepper vine (Piper nigrum -- other species of plants called "pepper vine" are poisonous).
+- Seasoning -- Vine plants used mainly for seasoning are the vanilla vine and the pepper vine (Piper nigrum only -- other species of plants called "pepper vine" are poisonous).

 Want to talk about edible vines with people